HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 ### 2.1 Functional Requirements

-Functional requirements define the core operations that DataLix 2.0 must perform to meet its purpose.
+Functional requirements define the core operations that DataLix AI must perform to meet its purpose.

 #### A. File Upload & Processing